Table of Contents

 Installer script is the recommended way to install ClusterControl.
 The script must be downloaded and executed on the ClusterControl node, which performs all necessary steps to install and configure ClusterControl’s packages and dependencies on that particular host.
 It also supports offline installation with NO_INET=1

-variable exported, however, you need to have mirrored repository enabled or MySQL and Apache installed and running on that host beforehand.
+variable exported, however, you need to have a mirrored repository enabled, or MySQL/MariaDB and Apache must be installed and running on that host beforehand.
 See Offline Installation for details.
-The script assumes that the host can install all dependencies via the operating system repository.
+The script assumes that the host can install all dependencies via the operating system’s repositories.

 $ wget http://www.severalnines.com/downloads/cmon/install-cc